 Support Buck a Book! from Employment Skills Center on Vimeo.

-If you have any questions regarding the Buck a Book Literacy campaign or would like to know how you can become a sponsor or get involved, please contact Mindy Tremblay at 717-243-6040 or mtremblay@employmentskillscenter.org
+If you have any questions regarding the Buck a Book Literacy Campaign or would like to know how you can become a sponsor or get involved, please contact Emily Fuller at buckabook@employmentskillscenter.org or call 717-243-6040.

 Want to support a student, classroom, or school with a donation?